 The mobile messaging tool Whatsapp has been attracting some intense scrutiny recently.
 I do agree that the flat way Whatsapp uses contacts is worthy of question.
 Contact information should only be accessible and used for short periods of time, and users should be in control of what is shown.
-Right now, if I have Whatsapp installed, I can’t stop my account and status from being displayed on another users device so long as they have my phone number (and, provided I haven’t blocked their phone number).
+Right now, if I have Whatsapp installed, I can’t stop my account and status from being displayed on another user’s device so long as they have my phone number (and, provided I haven’t blocked their phone number).
 Being able to control what is publicly displayed would go along way to helping Whatsapp with privacy issues.
 But, the application appears to also be easily hijacked; that’s a problem and I’ll show you why.

 To be fair, I came across this while moving iOS devices.
-This kind of thing is probably not something a person will stumble across unless specific actions (and access) is obtained.
+This kind of thing is probably not something a person will stumble across unless specific actions (and access) are obtained.
 You’ll need to have access to an iOS device with Whatsapp installed (I’ll call the target) and the source device, likely an iPhone with Whatsapp, capable of SMS messaging.
-In addition, you’ll need to phone user’s phone number, but you can just get that from the phone.
+In addition, you’ll need to phone the user’s phone number, but you can just get that from the phone.
 I have not attempted this with other platforms running Whatsapp, but it seems reasonable that this process will still work with them.
 As always, your mileage will vary.

 1. Open Whatsapp on the target device and set your Whatsapp phone number to the soon-to-be hijacked phone number